Skip to main content

 echo "Database password: $POSTGRES_PW"

-Create the .env file.
+Create the .env file with the two required variables.
 Replace your-domain.com with your actual domain, hostname, or IP address:

 sudo tee /opt/hawkra/.env > /dev/null <<EOF